Help-Python-Group-FR/PyBot/README.md

 ## The conventions

-If you wan't to append your code, you will have to respect some conventions, click here to see them.
+If you wan't to append your code, you will have to respect some conventions, <a href="https://github.com/Help-Python-Group-FR/PyBot/blob/main/code/conventions.md">click here<a> to see them.